britram/quic-base-drafts/draft-ietf-quic-recovery.md

 : The packet number of the sent packet.

 ack_eliciting:
-: A boolean that indicates whether a packet is ack-eliciting.
+: A boolean that indicates whether a packet is ack-provoking.
   If true, it is expected that an acknowledgement will be received, though the peer could delay sending the ACK frame containing it by up to the MaxAckDelay.